petershin/liferay-learn/docs/courses/latest/en/application-development/implementing-business-logic/managing-access-to-data.md

+---
+uuid: 2ccbf726-1b2b-42a5-a46f-9cdd4d51985f
+---
 # Managing Access to Data

-Managing access to data is essential to data privacy and security.
-In Liferay, you can restrict access to sensitive object data using role permissions and account membership.

-Delectable Bonsai wants to allow authorized users to submit applications.
-They also want to create and define a role for assessing applications. <!--Refine-->
+Delectable Bonsai wants to ensure that all authorized users can submit distributor applications.
+They also want to allow a limited number of employees can view all submitted applications and fill out evaluations.
+Here you'll assign basic Distributor Application permissions to the User role and create an internal role that's responsible for reviewing applications.

-## Granting Users the Ability to Submitting Distributor Applications
+## Allow Users to Submit Distributor Applications

 1. Open the *Global Menu* ( ![Global Menu](../../images/icon-applications-menu.png) ), go to the *Control Panel* tab, and click *Roles*.